conorwhanson/coding_reference/Neural_Networks/NN.md

 An **Activation function** is applied to the end of each neuron (or perceptron model) which transforms the output into a quantitative value.
 This is then used as an input for other neural network layers.
 A number of functions exist:

-**Linear function** returns the sum of weighted inputs and does not transform them.
+- **Linear function** returns the sum of weighted inputs and does not transform them.
-**Sigmoid function** is an S-curve that transforms output to a range of 0 to 1.
+- **Sigmoid function** is an S-curve that transforms output to a range of 0 to 1.
+Ideal for binary classification.
-**Tanh function** is also an S-curve, but transforms output to a range of -1 to 1.
+- **Tanh function** is also an S-curve, but transforms output to a range of -1 to 1.
+Useful for classification or regression.
-**Rectified Linear Unit (ReLU) function** returns a value from 0 to infinity, and any negative input passed through the function becomes 0.
+- **Rectified Linear Unit (ReLU) function** returns a value from 0 to infinity, and any negative input passed through the function becomes 0.
 Good for a simple output, but not for simpler models.
+Good for looking at positive nonlinear data for classification or regression.
-**Leaky ReLU function** is an alternative to ReLU where the negative inputs are transformed into small negative values.
+- **Leaky ReLU function** is an alternative to ReLU where the negative inputs are transformed into small negative values.
+Good alternative for nonlinear data with many negative numeric inputs.

 **Loss** is a metric used to represent the model's ability to predict a single data point.
 Lower = better.

 **Evaluation metric** measures how well or porrly the model characterizes data after each iteration.

+**When a model doesn't perform as expected look at either 1) the model design (inadequate or inappropriate) or 2) the training data (insufficient or ineffective).**

+### Optimizing a Neural Network
+- Verify input data
+- Increase hidden layer neurons
+- Add more hidden layers (more computation on same amount of data*)
+- Try different activation functions for the hidden layers
+- Increase epochs for training regimen